thomasperi/mojl/docs/api.md

 #### `templateOutputSuffix`

-The string to append to each module in (and including) `templateHomeModule` in order to produce the filename where the template output will be written.
+The string to append to a path prefix when writing template output files.

 | Type   | Default
 |--------|-----------------